The future perfect tense has precisely the same meaning as the past perfect, except the time is the future.

 - When our friends arrive, she will have finished washing dishes.

 - When the doctor comes to examine him, the patient will have died.

 - Before I catch him, he will have gone away.

-- By 2050, robots will have taken over many types of work that human beings do today.
+- By 2050, robots will have taken over many types of work that humans do today.

-The negative of the future perfect is made by inserting not after will.
+The negative is made by inserting, not after will.
 They are usually contracted as won’t.

 Structure: Subject + will + not + have + past participle + Object

 Future Perfect Tense Negative Sentences Examples